ThoughtWorksInc/ml-app-template/docs/CD.md

   - `bin/train_model.sh`
   - `bin/test_model_metrics.sh`
 - Get a feel of what each bash script is doing by running them:
-  - Start a bash terminal in your container: `docker run -it -v $(pwd):/home/ci-workshop-app -p 8080:8080 ci-workshop-app bash`
+  - Start a bash terminal in your container: `docker run -it -v $(pwd):/home/ml-app-template -p 8080:8080 ml-app-template bash`
   - In the terminal, run each of the 3 scripts above (e.g. `bin/test.sh`)
 - Copy and paste the following snippet in `.circleci/config.yml`
 - git add, commit and push your changes to your repository